Write for Us

 - Laura Lewin: Android development, Game Design and Development, HCI/UX/Usability, Computer Graphics, Networking, Security

-- Trina McDonald: iOs and OS X Development including Swift, Objective-C, and iOS Frameworks, Programming Languages, Algorithms
+- Trina McDonald: Microsoft Development, iOs and OS X Development including Swift, Objective-C, and iOS Frameworks, Programming Languages, Algorithms

 - Laura Norman: Mac OS and related technologies, Graphics, and Web Development including Expression Web and Dreamweaver